 What are capital credits?

 DirectLink is a cooperative.
 When you signed up for communication service(s) with us, you established your equity interest in the association.
 In other words, you became a part owner of DirectLink.
-As a nonprofit organization, DirectLink seeks to provide members with the highest quality service at the most affordable rates.
+As a member cooperative, DirectLink seeks to provide members with the highest quality service at the most affordable rates.
 At the end of each fiscal year, DirectLink allocates margins to each member on a prorated basis according to the total amount paid for communication services(s).
 These allocations are known as patronage dividends or capital credits.
 Upon approval of the Board of Directors, these allocations are refunded to our members through patronage distributions.

 What is a patronage allocation?